Frequently asked questions

 Of course, during lessons tutors constantly give feedback on how students are using the language and how to say or write things differently or better.
 Remember as well that any student can arrange to see their tutor/s in office hours if they would like personal feedback on any piece of work.

 All Undergraduate students can opt to have the language modules they study with the FLC named on their degree title, 'with proficiency in xxx'.
 To achieve this, you must successfully complete a minimum of 60 credits in one language taken through the Foreign Language Centre, of which 30 credits are at level 2 (Intermediate 1) or higher.
 You can choose to start a new language from scratch or develop an existing one.
-If the 60 credits are ALL at NQF Level 6, i.e. Advanced One or above, then the words "with advanced proficiency in ...." can be added.
+If the 60 credits are all at Advanced One level or above, then the words "with advanced proficiency in ...." can be added.

 For example, a History student who passes 30 credits at Spanish Beginners and a further 30 credits at Spanish Intermediate 1 could request that their degree title be amended to BA (Hons) History with proficiency in Spanish.